 The Corporate Governance Committee considers candidates for Board membership recommended by Board members, management and shareholders (see below).
 The Corporate Governance Guidelines require that a substantial majority of the Board consist of independent directors and that management representation on the Board should be limited to senior Company management.
-There are no specific minimum qualifications that the Corporate Governance Committee believes must be met by prospective candidates; however, the Corporate Governance Committee applies the criteria set forth in our Corporate Governance Guidelines.
-These criteria include, among other things, the candidate's broad perspective, integrity, independence of judgment, experience, expertise, diversity, ability to make independent analytical inquiries, understanding of the Company's business environment and ability to devote adequate time and effort to Board responsibilities.
+There are no specific minimum qualifications that the Corporate Governance Committee believes must be met by prospective candidates; however, the Corporate Governance Committee believes must be met by prospective candidates; however, the Corporate Governance Committee believes must be met by prospective candidates; however, the corporate Governance Committee believes must be met by prospective, among other things, the candidate's broad perspective, integrity, independence of judgment, experience, expertise, diversity, ability to make independent analytical inquiries, understanding of the Company's business environment and ability to devote adequate time and effort to Board responsibilities.
 The Corporate Governance Committee does not assign specific weight to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.